How to Grow Watermelon for a Sweet Summer Treat

 How to Tell When a Watermelon Is Ripe

 How do you know when a watermelon is ripe?
-It's complicated, but here are a couple telltale signs:
+It's best not to rely on the time-honored "thump" method, because it simply doesn't work.
+Instead, take a look at these telltale signs:

 - One of the best clues is to look at the spot where the melon has been resting on the ground.
 It has probably been pale green or white during the growing season.
 When it turns yellow, it's a sign of ripeness.
-Be careful not to rotate your melon when you check this signal or you can damage the vine.
+Be careful not to rotate your melon too much when you check the coloring or you may damage the vine.
+Just tip the fruit up enough to peek under it.

 - On ripe melons, the green, curly tendrils near the stem start to dry out and turn brown.

-- The surface color of your melon may appear more dull instead of shiny.
+- The surface color of your melon may appear dull instead of shiny.

 - The skin resists the poke of a fingernail.